logicalhan/crossfilter_rails/README.md

 **CrossfilterRails** is a small, lightweight gem to help facilitate inclusion of the crossfilter javascript library in your rails application through the asset pipeline.

+## Version

+The current crossfilter version used in this gem is 1.2.0.

 ## Installation

 Add this line to your application's Gemfile: